- Monday – 14:00 – 17:00

 Local Authors: Would you like to hold a talk, book signing or promotion?

-We were delighted to host our first meet the author event with Kate Donne who put on a lovely show sharing excerpts from her book Life in the Gorbals (dramatised by young actor Jake) and some hilarious poetry and anecdotes.
+Earlier this year we were delighted to host our first meet the author event with Kate Donne who put on a lovely show sharing excerpts from her book Life in the Gorbals (dramatised by young actor Jake) and some hilarious poetry and anecdotes.
+We plan to run another ‘meet the author’ event in November as part of National Book Week.

 Keep an eye on our facebook page for these events and other important updates.